m1racle31/m1racle31/README.md

 👋 Hello, i'm Yoshua Augusta

 I'm a fresh graduate with a degree in Mathematics from Universitas Indonesia.
-I have a deep interest in Data and Machine Learning and am currently expanding my knowledge in Machine Learning and Artificial Intelligence.

 🌟 I’m interested in:
 - Data